Seraphli/story_writer_repo/Paper/Neural Turing Machines.md

 For content-addressing, each head (whether employed for reading or writing) first produces a length M key vector kt that is compared to each vector Mt(i) by a similarity measure K[ ·, ·].

 In our current implementation, the similarity measure is cosine similarity

+However, one limitation of a feedforward controller is that the number of concurrent read and write heads imposes a bottleneck on the type of computation the NTM can perform.